mismail1512/ARP/README.md

 - Manages the WorldState object, which contains:

--Drone position.
+- Drone position.

 - Target positions.

 - Obstacle positions.

--Simulation borders (geofence).
+- Simulation borders (geofence).

--Communicates with other processes via pipes:
+- Communicates with other processes via pipes:

 - Receives drone dynamics updates from the Dynamics Server.